Annamporras/technicaltest/README.md

     - CLOUDINARY_SECRET=yourCloudinarySecret
 - Create an `.env`document in Client and add the information below ->
     - REACT_APP_API_URL=http://localhost:5005/api
 - Import the `pictures.json` to your database.
 That's in public folder on Client.
+There are the used pictures too.

+## App Run:

+- Run `$cd server` and put the comand `$npm run dev` to connect the server.
+- Run `$cd client`and put the comand `$npm start` to open the app on the browser, in a separate CLI window.

 ## Technologies used:
 SERVER: I've used Express/Node for the server part, from where I created the picture model.
-As for the management of images of the entire application are managed through CLOUDINARY which greatly facilitates access and support for them.
+As for the management of images of the entire application is managed through CLOUDINARY which greatly facilitates access and support for them.
-Regarding Database we have used MongoDB and Mongoose for DB management and transfer to the cloud with MongoDB Atlas.
+Regarding Database I've used MongoDB and Mongoose for DB management and transfer to the cloud with MongoDB Atlas.

 CLIENT: On the client side I've used REACT as a library, shelling out the components of the App to obtain a dynamic and attractive Single Page Application, likewise I've used Hooks and Context API.
 The creative part is made with Bootstrap and CSS.